 The products needed for works implementation (pipes and hydraulic accessories: sluices, vents, taps, etc.) will be taken to the works site by the contractor.
-The price of the products includes this delivery, storage, and monitoring of the products.
+The price of the products includes the delivery, storage, and monitoring of the products.

-4. Preparatory work
+4. PREPARATORY WORK